 How Glass Is Recycled Into New Products

 Once collected, your glass cups will be sorted into different colors at a recycling facility before being melted down into raw materials which can then be used to create new products such as bottles and jars.
 This process is called “closed-loop” recycling as it results in no waste since everything collected is used again and again without any need for additional raw materials or energy inputs.

-Similarly, see if you can recycle dunkin cups.
+Similarly, see if you can recycle boba cups.